10 Best Unix Programming Books

 Scope and Depth: Reference vs. Tutorial

-Some volumes, such as comprehensive system-programming handbooks, weigh several pounds and span more than a thousand pages.
+Some volumes weigh several pounds and exceed a thousand pages.
 These are designed to sit open on a desk while you debug file-descriptor leaks or trace signal-handler behavior.
 They excel when you already know what you are looking for and need authoritative confirmation of flags, return values, and errno scenarios.
-If you are still learning how fork and exec differ, a tutorial-style text that builds small working programs chapter by chapter will usually be more effective than a pure reference.
-Look for books that pair concise explanations with complete, compilable examples so you can step through system calls in a debugger instead of reading about them in the abstract.
+If you are still learning how fork and exec differ, a tutorial-style text that builds small working programs chapter by chapter will usually serve you better than a pure reference.
+Look for books that pair concise explanations with complete, compilable examples so you can step through system calls in a debugger rather than reading about them in the abstract.

 Feature Tradeoffs: System Calls, Networking, or Shell